googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.rst

 ~~~~~~~~~~~~~~~~~~

 Cloud Spanner doesn't support direct UNIQUE constraints creation.
 In
-order to achieve column values uniqueness UNIQUE indexes should be used.
+order to achieve column values uniqueness, UNIQUE indexes should be used.

 Instead of direct UNIQUE constraint creation: